opensafely/documentation/docs/opensafely-cli.md

 To end your RStudio Server session press ++ctrl+c++ in the Terminal window in which you ran the `opensafely rstudio` command.

-Note that the `opensafely` CLI is not vendored within the RStudio image.
+Note that the `opensafely` CLI is not available within the RStudio image.
 Hence to use CLI commands such as `opensafely run`, please do so from a local Terminal session and not from the Terminal pane in your RStudio Server session.
-Whereas, the `opensafely` CLI is vendored within the Codespaces version of RStudio Server, and so you can use the RStudio Terminal in this case.
+If you are using a Codespace, the `opensafely` CLI **is** availablle within the RStudio Server session, and so you can use the RStudio Terminal in this case.

 Users with Apple Silicon computers need to [enable Rosetta emulation](/install-docker/#macs-with-an-apple-silicon-processor).
 Since Docker Desktop 4.25.0 this feature has been enabled by default.
 For Docker Desktop versions between 4.16.0 and 4.24.4 this setting can be found in Settings under the _Features in development_ and then _Beta features_ tab.
 The `opensafely rstudio` command will not run under either the Docker Virtual Machine Manager virtualization (since Docker Desktop 4.35.0) nor the legacy QEMU virtualization.